Plan the perfect Iceland solo travel trip with a tried & tested itinerary plus tips to slash the cost of your visit.

 A main course in a mid-range restaurant will set you back between 2,000 and 4,000 ISK.
 For this reason, Icelanders consider dining out to be a treat.

-Here are my top tips for cutting down the cost of eating in Iceland.
+Here are my top tips for saving money when eating in Iceland.

 - Bring some snacks from home.
 Whatever your fancy, these are good for munching on when you are feeling peckish or to form part of a packed lunch on the go.